Gathers/BWAIShotgunRunner/README.md

 2. Copy the folder "shotgun" to the desktop. (the folder, not just the contents)
 3. Right-click "setup.ps1" and "Run with PowerShell".

-The script will download Starcraft and BWAIShotgun, install dependencies and a Java 8 JRE.
+The script will download BWAIShotgun, install dependencies and a Java 8 JRE.
 When it is done you should be able to run BWAIShotgun.

-TODO: Perhaps add way to download bots from SSCAIT?
+BWAIShotgun will handle downloading Starcraft.